Impact

 Affected Systems

-The vulnerability affects Microsoft Visual Studio Code and the Copilot Chat Extension for Visual Studio Code.
-All installations of either component are potentially susceptible, regardless of the operating system, provided they are running a version before the patch that fixes the command injection flaw.
+Microsoft Visual Studio Code and the Copilot Chat Extension for Visual Studio Code are affected.
+All installations of either component that are running a version deployed before the remediation are potentially vulnerable.
+No specific version numbers are listed in the advisory, and therefore all pre‑patch releases are considered at risk.

 Risk and Exploitability